Skip to content

 1. Invoke _sbrk with an argument greater than 512, say 4096 (i.e., 4KB);

 Say malloc(32) is invoked next.
 It is likely that malloc can find 32 bytes using the data structures without having to invoke _sbrk again and increase the heap.
-During free, the data structures are updated so that the freed memory could be reused by a later malloc.
+Upon free, the data structures are updated so that the freed memory could be reused by a later malloc.
 For example, multiple invocations of printf may use the same memory region to hold the output string (i.e., malloc returns the same pointer multiple times).

 Accomplishments